SparkBeyond/agentune/docs/serialization.md

 by calling `Converter.dumps` and `Converter.loads`; this is equivalent to calling `json.dumps(Converter.unstructure(...))` etc.

-Details: cattrs includes preconfigured JsonConverters that use different json libraries (and not the stdlib json module), such as orjson.
+Details: cattrs includes preconfigured `JsonConverter`s that use different json libraries (and not the stdlib json module) such as orjson.
 Besides being faster, using these can result in serializing some values differently (eg datetimes, string enums).
 Right now, the use of the stdlib json module is hardcoded (in that `sercontext.register_context_converter_hook` is initialized that way);
 we could relax this or make it configurable in the future, but would need to be careful.
 See the